sskorokhodov/parser-test/README.md

 Introduction
 ------------

-The project is elaboration of test that I wrote to get a new job.
+The project is an elaboration of the test task.
-It parses simple tree data structure and produces a new file with description of the structure.
+It parses a simple tree data structure and produces a file describing the structure of the tree.

 C++ 11 features used in project
 -------------------------------